 - Once unpacked, the instrument may be transported only in an upright position. - Never lift the instrument by the handwheels or the cassette clamp.
 Always remove the section waste tray before transporting the instrument. - Caution!
 The voltage selector has been preset at the factory. - Before connecting the instrument to the line voltage, please check that this setting complies with the local power requirements of your laboratory. - The mains cable inlet is closed with an adhesive tape that indicates the actual voltage setting of the instrument upon arrival.
 Severe damage can be caused to the instrument if the voltage selector is set to an incorrect voltage! - When adjusting the voltage selector setting, the instrument must be disconnected from the mains. - The instrument must be connected to mains only with one of the supplied power cords and only to grounded sockets.
 Do not interfere with the grounding function by using an extension cord without a ground wire. - The instrument is ready for operation only if a dummy plug or foot switch (optional) is connected.
 If you hear a beeping sound (continuous) after switching on the instrument, check that the control panels are connected correctly. - The instrument may not be operated in hazardous locations. - Extreme temperature fluctuations between storage facility and setup site as well as high humidity may cause condensation to form.
 If this is the case, wait at least two hours before switching on the instrument.
-Failure to comply with this may cause damage to the instrument. - The protective devices located on the instrument/accessories must not be removed or modified.
+Failure to comply with this may cause damage to the instrument. - Protective devices on both instrument and accessories must neither be removed nor modified.